psantus/tasklist/README.md

         NoSQL DB such as DynamoDB.
 However it matches our use case where the dummy approach consists in
             - First querying the User x TaskList join table
             - Then, fetch Tasks belonging to user-accessible TaskLists
-        1. Better use DynamoDB, using for instance the following data structure
+        1. Better use DynamoDB, using for instance the following data structure ([Idead sourced here](https://www.alexdebrie.com/posts/dynamodb-one-to-many/#denormalization-by-using-a-complex-attribute))
         ![Dynamo Schema](DynamoSchema.png)
         1. Go relational, using Aurora